Pomax/custom-graphics-element/README.md

 ## Working on the code

-If you want to work on the graphics-element code itself, you will need to have Node.js installed.
+If you want to work on the graphics-element code itself, you will need to have the latest version of Node.js installed.

 ### First-time setup